 Saving Sustainably: 4 Money Saving Bathroom Swaps

-Last week we looked at how changing up a few items in your kitchen could save your cash AND the Earth by reducing single-use items.
+Last week we looked at how switching to zero waste essentials in your kitchen could save your cash AND the Earth by reducing single-use items.
 Now we're turning to your bathroom, as you probably have not considered tampons and razors.
 But when you total up how much you spend in a year, you will be surprised!

 Here is a quick roundup of just how much money you can be saving with a few product swaps that reduce plastic waste!